Table of Contents

 As we mentioned earlier, this method may be unfamiliar to many, however, it uses exciting technology.
 Earlier in this article, where we first introduced Ion Exchange (IE) treatment, we discussed the basic science – that an “undesirable” particle in the water that has a specific charge (positive [+] or negative [-]) must be “exchanged” for a “more desirable” particle of the same charge (positive [+] or negative [-]).

-One of the most popular technologies for removing “hardness” from water is IE treatment.
-A more conventional term is “water softening,” and IE is very effective for removing limescale from water which is created by minerals such as calcium and magnesium in the water.
+One of the most popular technologies for removing “hardness” is IE treatment.
+A more conventional term is “water softening,” and IE is very effective for removing limescale which is created by minerals such as calcium and magnesium.
 In the “exchange” the calcium and magnesium ions are replaced with sodium ions which are contained in the zeolite beads.
 Remember that the ions being removed must be replaced with another particle, and the resin beads happen to “like” the calcium and magnesium ions more than the sodium ions, so once those calcium and magnesium ions are in the resin, the filter then releases their sodium ions back into the water.

 What is the Best Filter System?